bbuck/clox/README.md

       intelligently by using `ChunkWriteConstant` now.
 If you write a 256th constant (256 > uint8_t max value) then the number is split into two 8-bit values and pushed into the code along with the new `kOpConstant16` opcode in a big-endian format.
+   1. **Testing:** Not really a _challenge_ per se but there was note about testing the implementation and tests are good things.
+I wanted to experiment with testing in C so I went ahead and rolled my own test suite.
+Is it great?
+No. Is it what you should do in your project?
+      No. But it works, so there is that.

 ### Saved for later